-The effect of implementing GASB Statement No. 75 and GASB Statement No. 81 on the System's financial statements for the year ended August 31, 2017 was as follows:
+GASB Statement No. 83, Certain Asset Retirement Obligations (ARO), effective 2019, addressed accounting and financial reporting for AROs related to clean-up and decommissioning of items using radiation such as broadscope licenses, cyclotrons, and nuclear reactors.
+The effect of implementing GASB Statement No. 83 on the System's financial statements for the year ended August 31, 2018 was as follows: